List of South Indian film families

 South Indian cinema, is the segment of Indian cinema.
 It refers to the cinema of the four major film industries in South India; primarily engaged in making feature films in the four major languages of the region, namely — Telugu, Tamil, Kannada and Malayalam.
 They are often colloquially referred to as Tollywood, Kollywood, Sandalwood and Mollywood, respectively.

-This article lists notable families in the South Indian cinema, who have been involved in a variety of professions related to the film industry.
-For actors who featured in predominantly Hindi films rather than South Indian films, see List of Hindi film families.
+This article lists notable families in the South Indian cinema, who have been involved in a variety of professions related to the film rather than South Indian films, see List of Hindi film families.